NCBI-Hackathons/drugdisco/README.md

 Developing new pharmaceutical drugs is crazy expensive.
 A big part of the cost comes from blindly screening millions of candidate compounds [cite].
 Ultimately, trying each one out in cell cultures or animals is too time consuming, too costly and ethically unsound.

 ## DrugDisco, the best fitting solution!
 DrugDisco makes trial-and-error drug discovery a thing of the past by using a rational and structure-based approach.
-It can screen millions of compounds in-silico to find the best fiting ligand for your target.
+It can screen millions of compounds _in silico_ to find the best fiting ligand for your target.

 <img src="https://github.com/NCBI-Hackathons/drugdisco/blob/master/dock-example.png" alt="molecule with binding site" width="600">